Subject 1A

 /:: Three Months Later ::/

-You’re filming a new documentary at an abandoned broadcast relay in Utah.
+You’re filming a documentary series for a new client, major television network, at an abandoned broadcast relay in Utah.

-Last night, in the motel, your comms headset crackled while you were sleeping.
+You pause briefly and are reminded of yesterday.
+The truth is last night, in the motel, your comms headset crackled while you were sleeping.
+Just for a moment.

 “Now it hears through you.”